shayki5/azure-devops-create-pr-task/README.md

 ## Known issue(s)

- - In Azure DevOps Server (TFS) you can't use reviewers. still can create a PR without it.
+ -  ~~In Azure DevOps Server (TFS) you can't use reviewers. still can create a PR without it.~~ [Fixed in version 1.2.18]

 ## Release Notes

+### New in 1.2.18

+- Bug fix: Now you can add reviewers also in TFS 2018 and Azure DevOps Server 2019.

 ### New in 1.2.15